krzakala/ml_P6_2019_web/README.md

 ### Quelques references

-* A good book for probability and statistics, accessible to students, is Larry A. Wasserman 's <a href="https://www.ic.unicamp.br/~wainer/cursos/1s2013/ml/livro.pdf">All of Statistics</a>
 * A good introduction to statistical learning is given in <a href="https://web.stanford.edu/~hastie/ElemStatLearn/">Elements of Statistical Learning </a> by Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie.
 * Another great reference is <a href="https://www.amazon.com/Machine-Learning-Probabilistic-Perspective-Computation/dp/0262018020">Machine Learning:A Probabilistic Perspective<a/> by Kevin P. Murphy.
 * Deep learning is well covered in this new book:
 <a href="http://d2l.ai/">Dive into Deep Learning<a/> by A. Zhang, Z. Lipton, M. Li, A.J.
 Smola.
 * Un recent, et excellent, livre de reference en Francais sur l'apprentissage: <a href="https://www.amazon.fr/Introduction-Machine-Learning-Chloé-Agathe-Azencott/dp/2100780808">Introduction au Machine Learning </a> par Chloé-Agathe Azencott.
 * A very nice review on <a href="https://arxiv.org/abs/1903.10563"> machine learning for physics </a>.
-* An introduction to <a href="https://arxiv.org/abs/1803.08823">machine learning for physicists</a>.
+* An introduction to <a href="https://arxiv.org/abs/1803.08823">machine learning for physicists</a>, that was a very inspiring source of exercices and notebooks!

 ### Besoin d'un GPU chez vous?